Find food that fits your pet’s needs

 Obviously if you are traveling by train you will need a very secure carrier which the cat cannot possibly escape from, but one which is also light enough to carry.
 You may want one with a solid base in case the cat urinates so that it does not soil the railway carriage.
 Line it with absorbent paper and material and take spare bedding too.
 You will probably be able to keep the cat in its carrier on your lap depending on the type of train and the space available.

 When you arrive, place the cat in one room and make sure it is secure, comfortable and cannot escape.
-Offer water and a little food although it may not be interested in eating until it settles in a little more.
-Withhold food for about 12 hours so that the cat is hungry and comes back to you for food when you call.
+Offer water and a little food although your cat may not be interested in eating until it settles in a little more.
+Meal feeding twice a day will encourage your cat to come back to you for food when you call.
 Gradually let it explore further and use food to ensure it does not go too far and returns for regular meals.

 For cats the production of a carrier usually means a trip to the veterinarian so they are often not too keen to get into it!
 Take time to let the cat become accustomed to the carrier or travel crate well before the journey.

 Make it a pleasant place to be - feed the cat treats inside it and make a cozy bed of familiar smelling bedding which can be used on the journey.
 Leave the door open and encourage the cat to go in and out and to sleep in it.
 Then, when it comes to the actual journey, the cat is at least familiar with its immediate environment.